SMART Goals for Technology Project Managers

 Time-Bound

-Any goal or business requirement must be TIME-BOUND.
-That is, there must be a reasonable time or duration expectation for the performance and completion of that requirement.
+Any goal or business requirement must be time-bound.
+There must be a reasonable time expectation for performance and completion.

 Benefits of SMART Approach